coolcut/2020.fruechtl.me/journal/introducing-photon-11ty.md

 Now I'm at a point were it makes sense to make this project public.
 Currently, the following features are available in this first version of `Photon 11ty`:

-- **Pre-optimized image resolutions:** During build time, [Gulp](https://gulpjs.com/) runs a task with [gulp-responsive](https://www.npmjs.com/package/gulp-responsive) to generate a lot of different thumbnails based off the original uploaded images.
+- **Pre-optimized image resolutions:** During build time, [Gulp](https://gulpjs.com/) runs a task with [gulp-responsive](https://www.npmjs.com/package/gulp-responsive) to generate a lot of different thumbnails based on the original uploaded images.
-- **Improved lazy loading of images:** Photos use the native browser `loading="lazy"` functionality.
+- **Improved lazy loading of images:** Photon uses the native browser `loading="lazy"` functionality.
 - **Every photo has its own URL:** Everything is static.
 Every photo has its own HTML page.
 No JavaScript magic.
 - **Basic open graph support:** Support for previews on other social media platforms and messaging apps.
-- **Support for light and dark themes:** The designs adapts to the appearance (light or dark mode) of your users operating system.
+- **Support for light and dark themes:** The designs adapt to the appearance (light or dark mode) of your operating system.
-- **Keyboard shortcuts:** Users can navigate photos with `ESC` (close a photo) as well as the `left/right arrows keys`.
+- **Keyboard shortcuts:** Users can navigate photos with `ESC` (close a photo) as well as the `left/right arrow keys`.
 - **RSS feed:** Every photon site has RSS support.
 - **Option for adding other social media references:** If you want to link to other social media accounts, you can configure this inside the config.
 Social media links will appear inside the page header.
 - **Support for Netlify deploy button:** One-click deploy to [Netlify](https://www.netlify.com).

 ## How can you use it
 If you have a little bit of [Git](https://git-scm.com/) knowledge, you're the right person to give `Photon 11ty` a try.
-You can either just use the [Netlify](https://www.netlify.com/) deploy button (which is the faster way of getting something up and running) or use anything that support static-file hosting.
+You can either just use the [Netlify](https://www.netlify.com/) deploy button (which is the fastest way of getting something up and running) or use anything that supports static-file hosting.

 If you want to build a new version of your site, please use the  `yarn build` command.
 A freshly generated version of your site will be created inside the `_site` directory.
-This is everything you need to know.

 When it comes to creating new posts, Photon has two simple rules:

 1. You need to put all images inside the `/uploads` directory.
 2. To show these images on your website, you need to create a markdown file inside the `/posts` directory.
-This markdown file handles everything from referencing the image you want to show to handling additional metadata for this specific post.
+This markdown file handles everything from referencing the image you want to show as well as handling additional metadata for this specific post.

 You can find more details regarding these steps as well as documentation about the functionality behind some content blocks inside the [README](https://github.com/usephoton/photon-11ty#how-to-use-photon).

-## Where it's heading
+## Where it is heading
 To be honest, I don't know for sure.
-I'm currently pretty happy with what is there but I'm also really interested in other options and suggestions.
+I'm pretty happy about the current state but I'm also really interested in other options and open to suggestions.

-I have some ideas floating around in my head, but I haven't decided yet if these are right for this project.
+I have some ideas floating around in my head, but I haven't decided yet if these ideas are right for this project.
 I was thinking about basic offline support or support for [Webmention](https://indieweb.org/Webmention).
 These are all ideas I'm not sure about, but I know that I want to leverage the awesome web environment and see how new APIs and technologies can push this little project forward.

-Besides that, I want to make smaller improvements regarding performance and maybe automate some things.
+Besides that, I want to make smaller improvements regarding performance and maybe automate some more things.

 ## Anything else
 As I said earlier, I'm happy with the outcome so far.
 I'm totally aware that this solution is primarily focused on people with a bit of technical knowledge.